A Double Layered Water Cherenkov Detector Array for Gamma-Ray Astronomy: Upper Chamber Optimisation

-Multiple scattering of electrons pair produced by the incoming gammas, or in later generations of a cascade, result in Cherenkov light emission in any direction in the tank chamber.
-The reflectivity of the walls affects the particle detection efficiency of the detector unit, as reflective walls result in isotropisation of the emitted light.
-Entirely white walls will provide best efficiency, but will result in Cherenkov photon arrival times with long tails, the decay time scale governed by both the wall reflectivity and the water transparency; at least the latter may vary over time and between detectors.
-We consider combinations of white and black chamber walls in order to limit the number of `late' photons, such as a black top as used for the simulations shown in Fig.~\ref{fig:comparison_sensitivity}.
-For the double-layered WCD (3.8\,m diameter and 2.5\,m depth, option A from the different configurations), we compare all-white and all-black chambers with chambers that have a black top, black bottom, or black bases (i.e. top and bottom), for vertical 1\,MeV to 1\,GeV $\gamma$-rays injected uniformly across the top surface, shown in Fig.~\ref{fig:cDLWCD_comparison_sensitivity}.
-We see an improvement in the particle detection efficiency of at least partially white chambers over an entirely black chamber.
-Furthermore, as the number of photo-electrons(pe) per unit energy scales like $\text{Area}_{\text{photo-cathode}}/\text{Area}_{\text{chamber}}$ , we show in Tab.~\ref{table:peperenergy} the average number of photo-electrons produced per $20$ MeV of $\gamma$-ray energy.
-Here a $20$ MeV $\gamma$-ray produces $\sim$1~pe in an entirely black chamber, while producing ${\sim}3\times$ as many photo-electrons in an entirely white chamber.
+Moreover, as the number of photo-electrons per unit energy scales like $\text{Area}_{\text{photo-cathode}}/\text{Area}_{\text{chamber}}$ , we show in Tab.~\ref{table:peperenergy} the average number of photo-electrons produced per 20 MeV of $\gamma$-ray energy, for vertical 1\,MeV to 100\,MeV $\gamma$-rays injected uniformly across the top surface.
+Here a 20 MeV $\gamma$-ray produces $\sim$1~pe in an entirely black chamber, and produces three times as many photo-electrons in an entirely white chamber.
 The differences at such low energies for different material combinations arise due to the effective production of a diffuse glow at the top of the tank which a white top helps to deflect more towards the PMT.
 To efficiently detect ${\le}20$\;MeV\;$\gamma$-rays would require reflective materials and/or more photo-cathode efficiency/area.

 In order to illustrate the performance of the calorimetric measurement of shower particles, we show in Fig.~\ref{fig:comparison_ampres_cDLWCD} the relation between electromagnetic energy and the number of photo-electrons and in Fig.~\ref{fig:comparison_res_cDLWCD} the resolution $\sigma_E/E$ as a function of electromagnetic energy, for different combinations of wall materials.
 As before, the all-white chamber behaves best in terms of pe yield and energy resolution, the all-black chamber is worst, while the mixed-wall chambers are intermediate.
 For incident particle energies above $\sim$500 MeV, the lower chamber also becomes sensitive to electromagnetic cascades, as shown in the same figure.
 Although the lower chamber provides rather poor resolution (Fig.~\ref{fig:comparison_res_cDLWCD}), it may help to extend the dynamic range of the system, which is important for detector units close to the shower core and/or in very high-energy showers.